 Log Name: System

 Event ID: 41

-Why does system Generates Event Viewer ID 41 error?
+Why does the system generate Kernel-Power Event ID 41 error?

-How to Fix it ?
-Or how to find the root cause of it?
+How to fix Windows Kernel Event ID 41?
+How to find the root cause of it?

-In this article Microsoft has mentioned 3 different scenarios why this happens and how to fix it.
+In this article, Microsoft has mentioned three different scenarios of why this happens and how to fix it.

 - The computer restarted, and there is a Stop error BugCheckCode in the event data

 - Shut down the computer by pressing and holding the power button